My Five Day New England Fall Road Trip Itinerary

 We logged over 1,000 miles in five short days, and it was totally worth the adventure.
 Now, if I could afford three weeks on the East Coast, I would, without a doubt, explore much more.
 But, if you only have five days, you will still have a fantastic time.

-This whirlwind five-day road trip across five New England states in the fall was everything I hoped for.
+This whirlwind five-day road trip across the New England states in the fall was everything I hoped for.

 Our non-stop vacation was a thrilling adventure that left us breathless and utterly content.